15 Bootstrap

 #> [1] 44939

-Suppose we don’t have access to the entire population, but want to estimate the median \(m\).
-We take a sample of 100 and estimate the population median \(m\) with the sample median \(M\):
+Suppose we don’t have access to the entire population but want to estimate the population median, denoted by \(m\).
+We take a random sample of 100 observations and use the sample median, \(M\), as our estimate of \(m\):

 N <- 100